Moonlight clan

-The Moonlight Clan (月光族 (Yuèguāng Zú)) is a large group of people (particularly young people) who expend their entire salary before the end of each month.
+In China, the Moonlight Clan (月光族 (Yuèguāng Zú)) is a name given to people (particularly young people) who expend their entire salary before the end of each month.

 The term is derived from a lunar cycle.
 While yue guang translates directly to "moonlight", it is also a pun derived from the combination of its individual words, yue (月; month or moon) and guang (光; 'empty, used up, or light').
 Zu ('clan, race') refers to a group of people who shares this characteristic.
 In the United States, a comparable notion is referred to as "living paycheck to paycheck".
-"Moonlight clan" is a relatively new Chinese neologism to describe young workers who spend their salaries faster than they earn it.
-Opposite of the Western definition of the word "moonlighting," which means to take on more than one job to earn more money.
+"Moonlight clan" is a relatively new Chinese neologism used to describe young workers who spend their salaries faster than they earn it.
 The Moonlite (people of Moonlight clan) are generally younger generations.
 They are different from their parents' diligent and thrifty consumption concepts.
-To chase new trends and have fun, they don't care about the cost as long as they like.
-Material life is what they yearn for, but also the motivation to earn money.
+To chase new trends and have fun, they do not care about the cost as long as they like.
+Material life is what they yearn for, in addition to the motivation to earn money.
 The older generation believes that "saving is more significant than spending", and they are very upset about their behavior; however, their motto is "spending can lead to make more money".
 The Moonlite are companies' favorite group of consumers, since they have strong purchasing power from desires; more importantly, they have the ability to make money and have money to spend.